 Our training program has had many positive results and has extended to other community-based organisations and NGOs, alongside engaging with local leaders, the religious community, and local government.
 We hope our program can be utilised widely and support many more educators to adopt comprehensive sexual reproductive health education into their standard practice.

-Family planning is where there are beliefs that somehow this training clashes with.
-My culture believes that family planning causes cancer, family planning causes infertility… but I have got to realise that this training has given me the best information, because family planning doesn’t cause cancer, neither does it cause infertility, but instead it helps an individual to raise a manageable family.
+My culture believes that family planning causes cancer, family planning causes infertility… but I have learnt that family planning doesn’t cause cancer, neither does it cause infertility, but instead it helps an individual to raise a manageable family.

 The training I’ve gotten from Teams4U, for the last three days, has been the best.
 I have been teaching about reproductive health, but there were so many things I didn’t know.
 Now I have been given even better knowledge.